5 from 2 votes

 Close up of grilled filet mignon sliced with the herb butter on top.

 Craving a melt-in-your-mouth grilled filet mignon?
 This ultimate grilling guide will show you how to achieve perfectly cooked steak every time, whether you’re using a charcoal or gas grill.
-Bonus: a simple garlic herb butter to elevate the flavor and a foolproof doneness chart to nail it every time!
+It tastes great with this simple garlic herb butter too!

 Ingredients